biolink/biolink-model/docs/index.md

     * [has topic](has_topic.md) - Connects a node to a vocabulary term or ontology class that describes some aspect of the entity.
 In general specific characterization is preferred.
 See https://github.com/biolink/biolink-model/issues/238
     * [has zygosity](has_zygosity.md)
     * [id](id.md) - A unique identifier for a thing.
 Must be either a CURIE shorthand for a URI or a complete URI
+       * [agent➞id](agent_id.md) - Different classes of agents have distinct preferred identifiers.
+For publishers, use the ISBN publisher code.
+For editors, authors and  individual providers, use the individual's ORCID if available; Otherwise, a ScopusID, ResearchID or Google Scholar ID ('GSID') may be used if the author ORCID is unknown.
+Institutional agents could be identified by an International Standard Name Identifier ('ISNI') code.
        * [pairwise interaction association➞id](pairwise_interaction_association_id.md) - identifier for the interaction.
 This may come from an interaction database such as IMEX.
+       * [publication➞id](publication_id.md) - Different kinds of publication subtypes will have different preferred identifiers (curies when feasible).
+Precedence of identifiers for scientific articles is as follows: PMID if available; DOI if not; actual alternate CURIE otherwise.
+Enclosing publications (i.e. referenced by 'published in' node property) such as books and journals, should have industry-standard identifier such as from ISBN and ISSN.
+          * [book➞id](book_id.md) - Books should have industry-standard identifier such as from ISBN.
+          * [serial➞id](serial_id.md) - Serials (journals) should have industry-standard identifier such as from ISSN.
        * [sequence variant➞id](sequence_variant_id.md)
     * [iri](iri.md) - An IRI for the node.
 This is determined by the id using expansion rules.
+    * [iso abbreviation](iso_abbreviation.md) - Standard abbreviation for periodicals in the International Organization for Standardization (ISO) 4 system See https://www.issn.org/services/online-services/access-to-the-ltwa/.
+If the 'published in' property is set, then the iso abbreviation pertains to the broader publication context (the journal) within which the given publication node is embedded, not the publication itself.
+       * [article➞iso abbreviation](article_iso_abbreviation.md) - Optional value, if used locally as a convenience, is set to the iso abbreviation of the 'published in' parent.
+    * [issue](issue.md) - issue of a newspaper, a scientific journal or magazine for reference purpose
+    * [keywords](keywords.md) - keywords tagging a publication
     * [latitude](latitude.md) - latitude
     * [license](license.md)
     * [longitude](longitude.md) - longitude
+    * [mesh terms](mesh_terms.md) - mesh terms tagging a publication
     * [name](name.md) - A human-readable name for a thing
+       * [agent➞name](agent_name.md) - it is recommended that an author's 'name' property be formatted as "surname, firstname initial."
        * [macromolecular machine➞name](macromolecular_machine_name.md) - genes are typically designated by a short symbol and a full name.
 We map the symbol to the default display name and use an additional slot for full name
+       * [publication➞name](publication_name.md) - the 'title' of the publication is generally recorded in the 'name' property (inherited from NamedThing) The field name 'title' is now also tagged as an acceptable alias for the node property 'name' (just in case).
+    * [pages](pages.md) - page number of source referenced for statement or publication
+       * [publication➞pages](publication_pages.md) - When a 2-tuple of page numbers are provided, they represent the start and end page of the publication within its parent publication context.
+For books, this may be set to the total number of pages of the book.
+    * [published in](published_in.md) - CURIE identifier of a broader publication context within which the publication may be placed, e.g. a specified book or journal.
+       * [article➞published in](article_published_in.md) - The enclosing parent serial containing the article should have industry-standard identifier from ISSN.
+       * [book chapter➞published in](book_chapter_published_in.md) - The enclosing parent book containing the chapter should have industry-standard identifier from ISBN.
     * [retrieved on](retrieved_on.md)
     * [rights](rights.md)
     * [source data file](source_data_file.md)